Receiving & Processing Samples

 In exceptional instances for storing a sample overnight, ensure that:

-- sample is placed in the fridge
+- sample is placed in the fridge.

 - the receipt of sample is recorded in patient’s notes.